 Population balance systems were derived to model the behavior of particle populations using distributions instead of considering individual particles.
 They are widely used for simulating processes in chemical engineering [1].
-Another application, which will be considered in this paper, is the modeling of the behavior of droplets in flows [2, 3, 4], which is of importance, e.g., for the simulation of processes in clouds.
-The dominating physical mechanism for the evolution of the droplet size distribution (DSD) in this application is the coalescence of droplets.
+Another application, which will be considered in this paper, is the modeling of the behavior of droplets in flows [2-4], which is of importance, for example, for the simulation of processes in clouds.